Legal Expenses Insurance Solicitors

 BTE insurance may cover personal injury claims and employment claims e.g. breach of contract, discrimination and unfair dismissal.

 Most insurance companies have their own panel of solicitors.
 The insurance company provides those firms with claims and the firms agree to work on those claims at lower than normal charging rates.
 Due to the relatively low rates, the work may be done by unqualified staff.
 The firms on the insurance panels could be based a long way from where you live, and you may not have the opportunity to the meet the person that is acting for you.

-Can you instruct IBB Solicitors to act for you?
+Can you instruct IBB Law to act for you?